psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 then went Kay into the hall,
 & the Bishopp to him can call,
 saith: Brother Kay, where you haue beene? "
-" to Looke my palffrey, as I weene. `[als I ween, i.e. I also thinke, intend, Sed vid. infra 276. — P. As is thus, like. — F.]` "
+"to Looke my palffrey, as I weene. `[als I ween, i.e. I also thinke, intend, Sed vid. infra 276. — P. As is thus, like. — F.]` "
 then said the Bishopp, " itt ffalleth me
 that my palfrey I must see."
 both corne & hay he ffound Lyand,